 The best way to hike the Lamma Island Family Trail is to start from Sok Kwu Wan and end at Yung Shue Wan.
 I like this route because there are more food options for solo travellers in Yung Shue Wan.

 - How to get there: take bus 6A to Stanley Fort (last stop)

 There is a rock statue in the shape of a rhinoceros head hidden in Stanley Peninsula on Hong Kong Island.
 And the only way to see the rocky rhino is by hiking the Rhino Rock hiking trail.

 This short hike takes about 40 minutes to the Rhino Rock and 20 minutes to go back.
 There are parts of the trail that may seem a bit too steep or slippery, but it shouldn’t be too difficult if you wear proper hiking shoes.

 The trickiest part is navigating your way to the Rhino Rock because Google Maps doesn’t show the route.
 All you have to do is to follow the markers after the triangulation station.
 Keep going until you see the Rhino Rock.
 You will know when you are there!
 If you want to see a detailed map, I included one in my post on hiking Rhino Rock.

 If you are already exploring Stanley, a charming coastal town or hiking the famous Violet Hill and Twins hike, you definitely should include the short hike to Rhino Rock.

 Want to explore Hong Kong with a tour?
 Check out one of these exciting tours:

-Which of these easy hiking trails in Hong Kong will you try?
+Which of these short hikes in Hong Kong will you try?

-And in the meantime, which easy hiking trail will you try?
+And in the meantime, which of these easy hiking trails in HK will you try?
 Let me know in the comments.